Skip to content

 A diagnostic framework for PE buyers to quantify contingent liabilities in tech M&A. Covers AI indemnity, escrow benchmarks, and the 2026 shift in risk allocation.

-A digital scale weighing a stack of legal documents against a glowing microchip, symbolizing the balance of contingent liability and tech asset value.
+A digital scale weighing a stack of legal documents against a glowing

 Figure 01 A digital scale weighing a stack of legal documents against a glowing microchip, symbolizing the balance of contingent liability and tech asset value.

-Private Equity / Technology M&A
+Industry: Private Equity / Technology M&A. Function: Due Diligence

 The New 'Silent Killers' of Deal Value in 2026

-Furthermore, the 'Open Source Poison' risk has evolved.
+Furthermore, open-source risk has evolved.
 It is no longer just about GPL violations; it is about security debt disguised as technical debt.
-Unpatched vulnerabilities in open-source dependencies are not just operational annoyances; they are latent lawsuits waiting for a class-action trigger.
-In 2026, an undisclosed data breach is not just a PR crisis; it is a valuation event that can trigger 'Material Adverse Effect' (MAE) clauses.
+Unpatched vulnerabilities in open-source dependencies are operational and legal risk.
+In 2026, an undisclosed data breach can become a valuation event that triggers indemnity demands or Material Adverse Effect clauses.

 The Diagnostic: Quantifying the 'Indemnity Gap'